 Between 2003 and 2009, the Government contributed NZD14.88 billion to the Fund.
 Contributions are scheduled to resume from 2020/21.
-From around 2032/33, the Government will begin to withdraw money from the Fund to help pay for New Zealand Superannuation.
-The Fund is expected to continue to grow until it peaks in size in the 2080s.
+From around 2035/36, the Government will begin to withdraw money from the Fund to help pay for New Zealand Superannuation.
+The Fund is expected to continue to grow until it peaks in size in the 2070s.
 The Government uses the Fund to save now in order to help pay for the future cost of providing universal superannuation.
 In this way the Fund helps smooth pension costs between today's taxpayers and future generations.
 This intergenerational purpose is explained in the Purpose and Mandate section of our website.

-The purpose of the Guardians, a Crown entity, is to manage and administer the Fund.
 The Guardians invests Government contributions - and returns generated from these investments - in New Zealand and internationally, in order to grow the size of the Fund over the long term.